Order of Friendship

-The Order of Friendship is the direct successor of the Soviet-era Order of Friendship of Peoples.

 Award statute

 The Order of Friendship is awarded to Russian and foreign nationals for special merit in strengthening peace, friendship, cooperation and understanding between nations, for fruitful work on the convergence and mutual enrichment of cultures of nations and peoples; for the active conservation, development and promotion of the cultural and historical heritage of Russia; for great contribution to the implementation of joint ventures with the Russian Federation, major economic projects and attracting investments into the economy of the Russian Federation; for broad charitable activities.

 Award description

 The badge of the Order of Friendship is made of gilded silver and enamels.
 It is a pentagonal star created from diverging golden rays.
 On the obverse at the center of the star is a terrestrial globe, with the oceans covered in blue enamel.
 The globe is surrounded by a green enamelled wreath of olive branches.
 On the reverse is the inscription "Peace and Friendship" ("Мир и дружба") and the etched serial number of the individual award.
 The distance between opposite tips of the star is 44 mm.

 The badge of the order is connected by a ring through the suspension loop to a standard Russian pentagonal mount covered with an overlapping 24 mm wide green silk moiré ribbon with 6 mm wide light blue stripes along its edges.
 When worn in the presence of other Orders and medals of the Russian Federation, the Order of Friendship is located immediately after the Order of Honour.